-The orange warning lamp will be flashing and the red shutdown lamp will be on solid.
+The orange warning will turn "ON" and the red shutdown lamp will also turn "ON".
 After the warning, the engine power will be derated.
 The engine will continue at the rpm of the set derate until a shutdown of the engine occurs.
 The engine can be restarted after a shutdown for use in an emergency.